Deif1cGlue8855/Genetic-Algorithm-C-/README.md

 |--------|------------|----------|--------------------|
 |_.saveGen()|Will save the current generation into the inputted file name.
 Will create the file if it doesn't exist|- |-
 |_.loadGen()|Will load from the save file and put directly into the GAs first generation (replaces _.makeFirstGen()|- |-

+Make sure to not edit the txt file once it has been created otherwise it won't be readable.
 ## <u>GA optimisation</u>

 ## <u>Extra</u>